animatedb/solar/README.md

   <tr><td>112</td><td>Nissan Leaf</td><td></td></tr>
   </table>

-My typical driving at the moment is less than 8K miles/year = 21 miles per day.
+My typical driving in 2018 is less than 8K miles/year = 21 miles per day.
 A Tesla Model 3 will go 100 miles on 23.7 kWh.
 So 23.7 / 100 = .237 kWh per mile * 21 miles = 4.977 or about 5 kWh per day.
 This means an electric car would double our electricty use.

 <h4>Electric Heating</h4>